rfshelley/Documentation/ref-docs/event-ref.rst

 getDescriptionText()
 --------------------

-The description of the event that is to be displayed to the user in the mobile application.
+The description of the Event that is to be displayed to the user in the mobile application.

 **Signature:**
     ``String getDescriptionText()``

 **Returns:**
-    `String`_ - the description of this event to be displayed to the user in the mobile application.
+    `String`_ - the description of this Event to be displayed to the user in the mobile application.

 **Example:**